 Seemingly, everything has gone digital along with our kids’ games.
+It seems as though that, as well as Nursery songs on Youtube, are the most popular forms of entertainment for small children.
 While TV still dominates screen time, we’ve seen a tremendous rise in online and app-based games.
 On average, over one quarter of three to four year-olds now use these tools at home.
 Out of the children who do use mobile, they spend 63 percent of time spent on apps playing games.
 So it’s no surprise that app designers have begun producing children’s games left and right, but with so many of them on the market, how do we know which ones are best for our kids?

 We recently discovered the kids apps by Twisted Logic and thought they’re a wonderful example of kids apps done right!

 Here we break down what they’ve done and what really makes a great kids app: